 - Research aims/purpose and project goals

-- Methodology (include description of methods for obtaining both process and outcome data)
+- Methodology (include description of methods for obtaining both process and outcome data) and anticipated outcomes

 - Capacity of PI (and Co-PI) to successfully implement community-based project